AvolitesLtd/TitanManual/docs/synergy/operating-synergy.md

 with media content.

 ### Show Video Overlay
-Select any layer or surface to be overlaid on the fixture layout grid to help you see where fixtures need to be positioned.
+This option will overlay the media output on the fixture layout grid to help you see where fixtures need to be positioned.
+You need to select which layer or surface you want to overlay.

 ![Show Video Overlay in Layout Editor for mapping fixtures to Ai Video layers](/docs/images/Show-Video-Overlay-in-Layout-Editor-for-mapping-fixtures-to-Ai-Video-layers.jpeg)